anza-xyz/agave/net/README.md

 * Go to `./net/` directory in agave repo
 * `./gce.sh` command controls creation and destruction of the nodes in the test net.
 It does not actually run any software.
   * `./gce.sh create \-n 4 \-c 2` creates cluster with 4 validators and 1 node for load generation, this is minimal viable setup for all solana features to work
+    * if the creation succeeds, `net/config/config` will contain the config file of the testnet just created
   * `./gce.sh info`  lists active test cluster nodes, this allows you to get their IP addresses for SSH access and/or debugging
   * `./gce.sh delete`  destroys the nodes (save the electricity and $$$ - destroy your test nets the moment you no longer need them).
   * On GCE, if you do not delete nodes, they will self-destruct in 8 hours anyway, you can configure self-destruct timer by supplying `--self-destruct-hours=N` argument to `gce.sh`